ContactEngineering/SurfaceTopography/docs/usage.rst

 Data Orientation
 ++++++++++++++++

-When working with 2D topographies it is useful to know, how the data in PyCo is oriented, also when compared against the expected image.
+When working with 2D topographies it is useful to know, how the data in `SurfaceTopography` is oriented, also when compared against the expected image.

 After loading a topography, e.g. by